 Most international visitors coming to and from Nagano will make at least one journey on Japan’s famous shinkansen.
 Often referred to as the ‘Bullet Train’, the shinkansen network spans the country and connects the cities and regions of Japan with a highspeed rail network that is the envy of the world.The shinkansen is hugely convenient but also expensive, particularly for longer journeys.
 A couple of journeys on the famous train network can quickly add-up but fortunately, most international visitors are eligible for a Japan Rail Pass.
 On this page you will find the following information:

-Passes are available for 7, 14 and 21-day periods and cover unlimited (with a couple of exceptions) use of the shinkansen network and many other trains around Japan.
+The Japan Rail Pass (also known as JR Pass ) is available for 7, 14 and 21-day periods and cover unlimited (with a couple of exceptions) use of the shinkansen network and many other trains around Japan.
 These passes represent the most economical and convenient way of navigating the rail network and in doing so, get the most out of your time in Japan.
-For visitors heading toward our hometown of Nagano, further information and tips for using the Hokuriku Shinkansen to travel to and from Nagano can be found through our ‘How To: Getting to Nagano from Tokyo by Shinkansen’ page.
+For visitors heading toward our hometown of Nagano, further information and tips for using the Hokuriku Shinkansen to travel to and from Nagano can be found through our ‘How to get to Nagano’ page.

 SERVICES COVERED BY THE PASS